EverSafe Newsletter

 NEW TOOL TO SORT FACTS FROM MISINFORMATION

 Tensions are high before an election, and this year is certainly no exception.
 Voters look to the internet, and especially social media, for news about candidates.
-It is now common knowledge that there is a good deal of inaccurate information accessible Husband and wife looking at laptoponline, including articles and websites that are designed to deceive readers.
+It is now common knowledge that there is a good deal of inaccurate information accessible online, including articles and websites that are designed to deceive readers.
 According to Pew, over 70% of older Americans are now online, and many of them use Facebook and Twitter.
 And according to a recent piece in The New York Times, in 2016, Facebook users who engaged with ‘fake news’ sources were “far more likely to be older than 65.”
 A new program operated by MediaWise for Seniors (funded by Google) and the Poynter Institute for Media Studies, is designed for older users.
 Its purpose is to help them sort legitimate online news sources from phony ones.
 According to Katy Byron, the program manager, there was “a desperate need to educate this older age group, not only because of the election but because of the coronavirus.”
 As referenced in the Times piece, older Americans are far more likely to register and vote than younger cohorts.
 In the last US election, more than 70 percent of people over 65 cast ballots, compared with about 46 percent of those 18 to 29.”
 This digital literacy initiative and fact-checking resource, built with seniors in mind, will assist older voters as they continue to shelter-in-place.

 GOVERNMENT / LEGISLATIVE UPDATE